Idol Philippines

-Idol Philippines (known as Search for the Idol Philippines in the first season or better known as Philippine Idol) is a Philippine reality singing television competition broadcast by Kapamilya Channel, A2Z, and TV5.
-As part of the Idol franchise created by British entertainment executive Simon Fuller, the show aims to discover new solo singing talents, with the winner determined by weekly singing challenges and the viewing public.
-This is the third iteration of the Idol franchise in the Philippines, after Philippine Idol in 2006 by ABC 5 (now TV5) and Pinoy Idol in 2008 by GMA Network.
-It aired from April 21, 2019, to September 18, 2022, replacing World of Dance Philippines and was replaced by Everybody, Sing!.
+Idol Philippines (known as Search for the Idol Philippines in the first season or better known as Philippine Idol) is a Philippine television interactive reality competition show broadcast by ABS-CBN and Kapamilya Channel.
+Created and developed by FremantleMedia and 19 Entertainment, the program is a franchise of Pop Idol created by British entertainment executive Simon Fuller, the show is the third and final incarnation of Philippine Idol.
+Originally hosted by Billy Crawford and originally judges by Regine Velasquez, Vice Ganda, James Reid and Moira Dela Torre, it aired on the network's Yes Weekend line up from April 21, 2019 to September 18, 2022, replacing World of Dance Philippines and was replaced by Everybody, Sing!.
+Robi Domingo serves as the latest host and Velasquez, Dela Torre, Gary Valenciano and Chito Miranda serve as the latest judges.

-The show employs a panel of celebrity judges who critique the contestants' performances.
-The original judging panel comprises singer-actress Regine Velasquez, comedian and television presenter Vice Ganda, singer-actor James Reid, and singer-songwriter Moira Dela Torre.
-Singer-songwriter Gary Valenciano and Parokya ni Edgar frontman Chito Miranda would later join the judging panel for the second season, replacing Ganda and Reid.

 History

 Previous Iterations

 The Idol franchise first made its appearance on Philippine television in 2006 in the form of Philippine Idol on ABC 5.
 Early reviews of the show implied a positive run for the show.
 The pilot drew in overwhelming ratings and good reviews from entertainment critics from its "promising" start.
 Despite this, the show incurred losses from lower than expected advertising revenue, culminating in the cancellation of an expected second season.

 The franchise then moved to GMA Network, in which it was branded as Pinoy Idol.
 Although critics expected that the lapses that occurred in Philippine Idol would be remedied in Pinoy Idol, once the show went on air, these expectations would be dampened following its premiere.
 The show would ultimately fail to be renewed for a second season, being replaced by an original singing competition, Are You the Next Big Star?.